 In addition to our concerns about the company's ill-considered limitations on its finish warranties, the warranty document itself is problematic.

-It is poorly drafted, repetitive, unclear and ambiguous in parts, and illegal in others.
+It is poorly drafted, repetitive, unclear, and ambiguous in parts, and illegal in others.

 We found multiple violations of the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that sets the rules for consumer product warranties in the United States.